LAPA Flight 3142: Aircraft

+Crew

-The captain of the flight was Captain Gustavo R. Weigel (45) and the co-pilot was Luis Etcheverry (31).
-The captain had 6,500 hours of flying experience, of which 1,700 had been in a Boeing 737, the type of aircraft that was in the accident.
-The co-pilot had flown about 600 of his 4,000 hours in the 737.
+In command was Captain Gustavo Weigel, aged 45, who had logged 6,500 hours of flying experience, 1700 of which were logged on the Boeing 737.
+His co-pilot was Luis Etcheverry, aged 31, who had logged about 4,000 hours of flying experience, including 600 on the Boeing 737.
 Both pilots died in the accident.

 With regard to the two pilots, the JIAAC report said that "the records of their flight and simulator training showed repeated negative flying characteristics, and if they had been able to move away from these characteristics in the face of difficulties, their poor attitude manifested itself once again in relaxed attitudes such as that seen in the cockpit of flight 3142".

-Even though the aforementioned report stated that "the pilots had fulfilled technical and psychological requirements", and that "their experience, both in general flight, and with this kind of aircraft was suitable for the job they were performing", the lawsuit later determined that Weigel was not fit to fly, since his license had expired.
+Even though the report stated that "the pilots had fulfilled technical and psychological requirements", and that "their experience, both in general flight, and with this kind of aircraft was suitable for the job they were performing", a lawsuit later determined that Weigel was not fit to fly, since his license had expired.

 Even though these personal issues surrounding the pilots had a very significant influence on the accident, the legal investigation performed in the following years centered on proving that the pilots were not entirely to blame, but that the lack of controls by the Air Force and LAPA's organizational culture also played a role in the events leading to the crash.

 Accident

-As the aircraft started its takeoff run, the take-off warning system (TOWS) sounded an alarm in the cockpit, indicating that the aircraft was not correctly configured for the maneuver.
-The crew ignored the warning and continued the takeoff, not realising that the flaps were not at the required take-off position and were instead fully retracted, thus preventing the aircraft from lifting off.
+As the aircraft started its takeoff run, the take-off warning system (TOWS) sounded an alarm indicating that the aircraft was not correctly configured for takeoff.
+The crew ignored the warning and continued, not realising that the flaps were not at the required takeoff position and were instead fully retracted.
 The jet overshot the runway, breaking through the airport's perimeter fence, crossed a road, hitting an automobile in the process, and finally collided with road construction machinery and a highway median.
 Fuel spilling over the hot engines and gas leaking from a damaged gas regulation station resulted in a fire that destroyed the aircraft.

-The Junta de Investigaciones de Accidentes de Aviación Civil (JIAAC) determined that the pilots failed to configure the aircraft correctly for take-off.
-The penal prosecution focused on proving that the company's policies and organization, lacking the Argentine Air Force's controls, were the main factors that led to the accident.
+The Junta de Investigaciones de Accidentes de Aviación Civil (JIAAC) determined that the pilots failed to configure the aircraft correctly for takeoff.
+The penal prosecution focused on proving that the company's policies and organization, under negligent supervision of the Argentine Air Force, were the main factors that led to the accident.
 For instance, it was mentioned that a pilot was allowed to fly without a license by the company.
 Because of these perceived flaws, some of LAPA's directors and the Air Force staff responsible for monitoring the airline were taken to jury trial.